mladen1987/mldn-exercise-streamlit/README.md

 This is a simple learning project built with Streamlit to explore Python app development.

-The app currently connects to Google Sheets and reads exercise data for visualization.
+The app connects to Google Sheets and allows managing exercise master data for tracking and visualization.

 ---

 ## 🚀 Version

-**v0.1.0 - Master Data Input System**
+**v0.2.0 - Master Data CRUD (Input + Remove)**

 ---